wp-plugins/youtube-embed-plus/readme.txt

 == Description ==

-**From 0 to 300,000 downloads in it's first year!
+**From 0 to 300,000 downloads in its first year!
 Here are some recently added features:**

 * Built-in YouTube video search, viewing, and insertion right from your editor.
 * One-click Video SEO tags.